microsoftjulius/SchoolManagementSystem/README.md

         <h4>Eployees</h4>
         <p> Just like Other people such as the bursur, a teacher is also an employee who is just assigned a role.
 All employees are to enter their names, Application forms, level of education, certificates, etc.  The employee is given a role.
 These roles are created basing on the love of the administrator.
 The Director is a Super administrator
         </p>
+        <h3>Attendance</h3>
+        <p>Attendance is a module where a user can request to see the general attendance of a class. for achieving the attendance of a day, they are requested to click on a day (Proposed calender) and then the attendance is achieved.
+To achieve the absentees, the same is done.
+The reports can be downloaded on the page using javascript unlike the pastpapers that will be downloaded with php</p>